KxSystems/docs/docs/ref/greater-than.md

 ---
-title: Greater Than, At Least
+title: Greater Than, At Least – Reference – kdb+ and q documentation
 description: Greater Than and At Least are q operators that compare their arguments.
 author: Stephen Taylor
 keywords: comparison, greater-than, greater-than-or-equal, kdb+, q